 Flutterwave is a Nigerian fintech startup launched in 2016 by ex-bankers, entrepreneurs and engineers.
 It allows individuals and businesses to make and receive payments worldwide.

 Everyday we get a little closer to our goal.
 Soon, when you make payments to your favourite airlines and on entertainment platforms, you'll be paying through Flutterwave.

 The Series B funding round also comes with a partnership Worldpay—an American payment processing company acquired by FIS last year for $43 billion.
 GB explained that, with this partnership, any Worldpay merchant in Europe or the United States will be able to accept payment from Africans.
 "If someone goes to pay Netflix with an African card, it just works," GB told TechCrunch.

 Flutterwave's series B funding is in tandem with the trend identified in the 2019 African startups investment report released by WeeTracker, Disrupt Africa and Briter Bridges.
-Fintech is the most-attractive sector for investment in African techcosystem.
-The most notable deal on the continent last year was the $200 million (₦72.5 billion) Visa invested in Interswitch—a Nigerian payment processing company priming for IPO later this year.
+Fintech is the most attractive sector for investment in the African techcosystem.
+Last year, the most notable deal on the continent was the $200 million (₦72.5 billion) Visa invested in Interswitch—a Nigerian payment processing company priming for IPO later this year.

 Going forward, Flutterwave says it will be expanding its array of solutions.
 "We don't just want to be a payment technology company, we have sector expertise.
 Education, travel, gaming, e-commerce and fintech companies all use our expertise," GB said.

 Our business goes beyond payments.
 People don't want to just make payments, they want to do something.
 [So,] if you are a charity that wants to raise money for cancer research in Ghana, or you want to sell online, or you’re Cardi B who wants to do concerts in Africa, we want to be able to set up payments, write the code and create the platform for those needs.